A categorical invariant for cubic threefolds: Preliminaries

 \section{Preliminaries}

-In this section we realize the category $\cat{T}_Y$, for $Y$ a cubic threefold, as a full subcategory of the derived category of sheaves on $\PP^2$ with an action of an algebra $\kb_0$.
-Then, by mean of this embedding, we start our study of the basic properties of $\cat{T}_Y$.
+In this section we realize the category $\cat{T}_Y$, for $Y$ a cubic threefold, as a full subcategory of the derived category $\Db(\PP^2,\kb_0)$ of sheaves on $\PP^2$ with an action of an algebra $\kb_0$.
+We describe the numerical Grothendieck groups of $\cat{T}_Y$ and of $\Db(\PP^2,\kb_0)$, and a notion of $\mu$-stability for $\kb_0$-sheaves on $\PP^2$.
+The construction of a stability condition on $\cat{T}_Y$ in Section \ref{sec:stab-cond} will rely on this realization.